jae0/bio.snowcrab/inst/markdown/snowcrab_presentation_assessment.md

 ## Discard of non-target species ("Bycatch"): N-ENS

-- average of 0.02% of landings; primarily other Crustacea (crab and lobster)
+- Average of 0.02% of landings; primarily other Crustacea (crab and lobster)

 ```{r}
 #| label: tbl-fishery-discard-effort-nens